DarpanBeri/SIC-XE-Disassembler/README.md

 **xed.cpp**:

-    The file cointains an algorithm that opens an SIC/XE object file and its accompanying symbol file, which then disassembles the object code, and generate an SIC/XE source file, and SIC/XE listing file using the disassembled code.
+    The file cointains an algorithm that opens an SIC/XE object file and its accompanying symbol file, which then disassembles the object code, and generate an SIC/XE source file, and SIC/XE listing file using the assembled code.

 **xed.hpp**: